Tattooing Tips for Beginners

 Don’t Forget About Safety

-As a tattoo artist, you’re dealing with blood and skin (the largest organ in the human body), so things can get a little sketchy.
+As a tattoo artist, you’re dealing with blood and skin (the largest organ in the human body), thus things can get a little sketchy.
 Your client could have an allergic reaction, get an infection, or even contract a bloodborne pathogen.
 What precautions should you take to protect your clients, yourself, and others in the shop?

 - Follow OSHA’s Bloodborne Pathogen Standards.